ISCHEMIC STROKE / ACUTE THERAPY

 Unselected patients ≤ 4.5 hours after stroke onset

-- alteplase (ACTILYSE) should be administered ASAP, even if mechanical thrombectomy is planned
+- or should be administered ASAP, even if mechanical thrombectomy is planned

-- TCD/TCCD monitoring increases the likelihood of recanalization during IVT, but the clinical benefit has not been demonstrated in trials ⇒ sonothrombolysis is not recommended beyond clinical trials
+- TCD/TCCD monitoring increases the likelihood of recanalization during thrombolysis, but the clinical benefit has not been demonstrated in trials ⇒ sonothrombolysis is not currently recommended beyond clinical trials

 Unselected patients > 4.5 h after stroke onset

-- except for basilar artery occlusion (BAO), the effect of IVT > 4.5h in unselected patients has not been demonstrated in RCTs
+- except for basilar artery occlusion (BAO), the effect of IVT beyond 4.5 hours in unselected patients has not been demonstrated in RCTs

-- advanced imaging in the time window of > 4.5h is recommended (ESO guidelines 2021)
+- advanced imaging beyond the 4.5-hour window is recommended (ESO guidelines 2021)

-- however, it seems safe to thrombolyse patients with wake-up strokes and normal NCCT; similar outcomes were reported in patients with witnessed-onset and wake-up strokes and normal CT (Armon, 2019)
+- however, it appears safe to treat patients with wake-up strokes and normal NCCT; similar results have been reported in patients with witnessed-onset and wake-up strokes with normal CT (Armon, 2019)

 Patients selected by multimodal imaging (4.5-9 hours after stroke onset/WUS/uncertain time of onset)

-- advanced imaging modalities are used (CT/MR perfusion, MR DWI/FLAIR mismatch) – see below
+- advanced imaging modalities are used in patient selection (CT/MR perfusion, MR DWI/FLAIR mismatch) – see below

 Endovascular treatment (EVT)